 Regardless of which coach you work with, or how that relationship is structured, every coaching arrangement requires a commitment and willingness on the part of the client to do the following:

 - Devote the necessary time to speak or meet with your coach;

 - Undertake suggested reading or activities as may be suggested;

 - Share openly, honestly and willingly regarding your thoughts, opinions and perspectives.

 How long is each coaching session?

 Typically, most coaching sessions run about an hour in duration.
 At Competitive Edge Coaching we don’t add incremental charges.
-Therefore, if a coaching session is scheduled for an hour, but if, for example, it runs fifteen minutes longer, you are not charged for the extra time.
+Therefore, if a coaching session is scheduled for an hour, but runs fifteen minutes longer, you are not charged for the extra time.

 How are coaching sessions conducted?

-The first session is usually conducted in a face-to-face meeting that is scheduled at our office in Burlington.
+Where practical, the first session is usually conducted in a face-to-face meeting that is scheduled at our Burlington office.
 This provides an opportunity to meet clients and explore their needs and interests in more detail.
 Subsequent coaching sessions are conducted by telephone.
 Coaching sessions are scheduled at times that are convenient to clients and can occur between 7:00 a.m. and 9:00 p.m. weekdays.